 Some themes that we have noticed in our first ever virtual conference – The Link Live 2021 – is the links between social, emotional, and mental health (SEMH) issues and speech, language and communication.
 Ensuring that mental health leads are trained up in SLCN was another theme that was identified which might be an issue going forward.

 Another theme that we noticed at the conference was the importance of SLCN screening for children and young people, across the age groups.
 How do we make sure that these needs are supported and that they are not contributing towards SEMH issues?

 A key point shown in the conference was about working together; schools and parents, pupils and staff, organisation partners/wider partners and practitioners.
 We know that working together makes the biggest difference for children and young people with SLCN.
 It really is everybody’s ‘business’ to ensure early identification of these needs.
 An example of a screening tool would be Speech Link and Language Link, which are used across all ages (4-14 years) and include resources for school interventions and for parents/carers supporting from home.
 We know the impact of unidentified speech, language and communication needs on pupils, in terms of their learning, their emotional and mental health, and in terms of their outcomes, right the way through into adulthood.
 So, let’s work together to support their SLCN journey from 4-14 years and beyond.

 Missed out or want to find out more?

 Did you miss this year’s Link Live Virtual Conference?
 Don’t worry, you can still sign up and watch all of our amazing webinars on demand.
 Just click here.

 If you loved this year’s conference, why not join us next year at The Link Live 2022?
-Be the first to hear about tickets via signing up to The Link News, our monthly eNewsletter.
-Sign me up!
+Purchase your tickets here!